corrode/corrode.github.io/content/blog/simple/index.md

 [^future]: I should know because I passed on a few very risky but lucrative investment opportunities because I lacked the ability to accurately predict the future.

 Your beautiful abstraction might become your biggest nemesis.
-If you can defer the decision for just a little longer, it's often better to do so.
+If you can defer the decision for *just* a little longer, it's often better to do so.

-Generics have an impact on the "feel" of the entire codebase.
+Generics also have an impact on the "feel" of the entire codebase.
 If you use a lot of generics, you will have to deal with the consequences everywhere.
 You will have to understand the signatures of functions and structs as well as the error messages that come with them.
 The hidden compilation cost of generics is hard to measure and optimize for.

-Be careful with generics.
-They have a real cost!
+Use generics sparingly.
 The thinking should be "this is generic functionality" instead of "I could make this generic."

 Let's say you are working on a public API.